PradeepKase/PradeepKase/README.md

 <!---- --------------------------------------------------------------    Intoduction  ---------------------------------------------------------------------------- -->
 <div>
 Strong in design and integration with intuitive problem-solving skills.
+I'm proficient in writing production ready code, with a knack for Problem Solving, Critical Thinking, and attention to detail.
 Proficient in HTML, CSS, JavaScript, Java, SpringBoot MySQL, REST API.
 </div>